asusgup/craft-demo-repos/README.md

 * AWS Lambda - Serves as a event based serverless function utility which checks for bad/stale records in DynamoDB and retries the message publishing back to kafka.
 Also responsible for triggering critical alert msgs to concerned teams.

 * AWS DynamoDB - DynamoDB supports eventual consistency and high availability so that during kafka service unavailability, The events could be efficiently stored in DynamoDB.
+DynamoDB offers fast local read and write performance, with single-digit millisecond response times.
+The events could be efficiently stored in DynamoDB.
+Also it is scalable and provides high availability.